z-dev/web-training/courses/core/13-http-apis-in-javascript.md

 There are low level functions to do this in the browser: `XMLHttpRequest`.
 They're quite horrible.

 ### How we do it
 Instead we'll use a library.
 The nicest library for doing this IMO is [SuperAgent](http://visionmedia.github.io/superagent/).
-Super agent uses a (fluid interface)[https://en.wikipedia.org/wiki/Fluent_interface].
+Super agent uses a [fluid interface](https://en.wikipedia.org/wiki/Fluent_interface).
 Where you chain loads and loads of methods together to make everything very readible.

 ### JSON deserializing / serializing